barfi/keepass-cloud-syncer/README.md

 # KeePass cloud syncer

-Simple Powershell script for uploading copies of the local KeePass .kdbx file to the cloud drives.
+Simple PowerShell script for uploading copies of the local KeePass .kdbx file to the cloud drives.

 ## Features